 3. Can you mitigate some of the extra stress common over the holidays?

 I can still picture the day I came home from my grandmother’s after two weeks of summer vacation to find that my mother had adopted a new puppy from the shelter while we were away.
 Her reasoning was simply that my brother and I had been able to pick out our two cats, and she wanted a turn deciding on the dog we’d grow up with.
 I walked into our house, dropped my bag, and screamed at the top of my lungs, so full of excitement that my noise sent the puppy hiding under a chair.
-Harry Truman would grow to get used to our childhood chaos, but looking back, some preparation might have helped make that first introduction — and his first few days — a little less stressful.
+Harry Truman (the dog) eventually got used to our childhood chaos, but looking back, some preparation might have helped make that first introduction — and his first few days — a little less stressful.
 Set up a room in your home for the pet to acclimate, or spend time with your kids watching videos on how to appropriately (and safely) greet a new cat or dog.

 4. Build a foundation for success.

 If you want to give something to unwrap, fill a basket with a leash, collar, bowls, toys, treats, a gift certificate for a training class or vet care and a positive training book.
 After the holidays are over and life settles down, check out your local shelter and rescue groups, or do the research required to find a reputable breeder.
 Consider an adult rescue dog.
 Sure, puppies are totally cute and fun, but they’re also a lot of work.
 Many adult dogs are housebroken and have all sorts of good behavior skills up their furry sleeves.
 This is one situation in which the best surprise is no surprise at all.

 5. Have a plan if it doesn’t work out.